pilotmoon/PopClip-Extensions/source-contrib/MarkdownToRTF.popclipext/Readme.md

 ### A note on formatting

-As part of the conversion process, decision had to baked in regarding font styles, indentation, spacing etc. The conversion tries use simple, sane choices for formatting.
-It also tries to match the existing font of the selection is possible, with fallback to the system default font.
+As part of the conversion process, decision had to baked in regarding font styles, indentation, spacing etc. The conversion tries to use use simple, sane choices for formatting.

 Please send feedback to Nick if you have comments about the output formatting choices or notice any glitches.

-### Options

-The **Paragraph Separation** option determines how paragraphs are separated in the output, as follows:

-* **0.5x Spacing** (default) sets the paragraph spacing to half the line height;
-* **Blank Line** adds a full blank line between paragraphs instead.

 ### Limitations